 Worker’s compensation and certain other coverages are readily available and competitively priced in the traditional marketplace.
 But other risk coverages, such as windstorm, flood, and earthquake protection are often difficult insurance coverages to secure.
 The catastrophic potential is difficult for commercial insurers to manage, so minimum deductible levels and maximum limits are common.
 Captive insurance coverages can provide protection for these exposures with supplemental coverage provided by commercial insurers or government-sponsored programs.
 For example, businesses with a significant workers’ compensation exposure can save a portion of their premiums by including a deductible of $50,000 to $500,000 per claim, with an aggregate stop-loss.
 This deductible layer is a natural for a captive insurance company to underwrite on a reimbursement basis.

 Alternative risk planning comes with the ability to create coverages based on need.
-Specialized coverages for risks specific to an industry, a location, or an individual business can be written through a captive.
-Businesses working in manufacturing, transportation, construction, in the medical field, and others need to able to adapt to changing technologies and processes that may only affect their business or industry.
+Specialized coverages for risks specific to an industry, a location, or an individual business can be written through a captive insurance company.
+Businesses working in manufacturing, transportation, construction, in the medical field, and others need to be able to adapt to changing technologies and processes that may only affect their business or industry.
 For example, businesses that manufacture, import or export materials in foreign countries could face non-standard risks such as pollution-related losses and international political risks, including kidnap and ransom.
 The financial repercussions for business owners who do not have coverage for these types of risks could be enormous.
 In general, underinsurance for any mid-market business could equate to significant losses or even the closure of the business.

 According to the Small Business Administration, as much as 60 percent of businesses never reopen their doors following a disaster.
 When devastation hits, they are literally cut off from resources needed to recover operations (Source: Property & Casualty 360).